lequievre/pybullet_tests/test_franka_panda_reach_position/gym-panda-ip/README.md

 Institut Pascal UMR6602<br/>
 laurent.lequievre@uca.fr<br/>

+* On Ubuntu 16.04, it is better to comment out the ros setup line in the .bashrc file<br/>
+#source /opt/ros/kinetic/setup.bash

 * How to test gym panda package into a virtual env

 0- Create a 'test_rl' directory at home directory :<br/>